Noteshelf Review 2023

 But Noteshelf doesn’t stop there.

 You can also indent text, add bulleted/numbered lists, and align boxed text based on your preferences.
-Customizing the text style happens in one place, and the customization options come with a huge selection of fonts, colors, and more.
+Customizing the text style happens in one place, and the formatting options come with a huge selection of fonts, colors, and more.

 While Noteshelf already has preselected headers and body text, everything is customizable and easy to adjust.
 Rearranging and copy/pasting the text in any way you see fit is also straightforward and uncomplicated.